What is book bag gifting?

 The campaign, delivered by Scottish Government, Education Scotland and Scottish Book Trust, builds relationships with parents and strengthens the link between home and school learning.

 Parental involvement in children’s learning is one of the best ways to improve educational outcomes for all children.
-Read, Write, Count is a key part of the Scottish Government’s commitment to raise attainment by building parents' confidence and encouraging families to include fun and easy reading, writing and counting activities in their everyday lives.
-Families can visit the Parent Club(this will open in a new window) website for more ideas about playing and learning at home
+Read Write Count with the First Minister is a key part of the Scottish Government’s commitment to raise attainment by building parents' confidence and encouraging families to include fun and easy reading, writing and counting activities in their everyday lives.
+Families can visit the Parent Clubwebsite for more ideas about playing and learning at home

 Research shows that if books and materials are explored in school first to allow children to become familiar with and excited by the materials, families are far more likely to use them together at home.